Back to blog

 • Step 1 – Research: Period of Time technique (3 hours of uninterrupted work on the research)

-• Step 2 – Course parameters: Unit of Time technique and Strict Limits approach (half an hour each to define the course objective, content, target audience, and learning outcome, for a total of 2 hours)
+• Step 2 – Course parameters: Unit of Time technique and Strict Limits approach (half an hour each to define the course objective, content, target audience, and learning outcome, for a total of two hours)

-• Step 3 – Structure and curriculum design: Pomodoro Technique and Soft Timebox (a half-day broken up into 6 blocks of 25 minutes each, separated by five-minute breaks and a 30-minute break between Units 3 and 4, for a total of 4 hours)
+• Step 3 – Structure and curriculum design: Pomodoro Technique and Soft Timebox (a half-day broken up into six blocks of 25 minutes each, separated by five-minute breaks and a 30-minute break between Units 3 and 4, for a total of 4 hours)

 A chart with colored boxes